-If the recorder is unable to access or write to your card, an error message appears on the display.
+If the recorder is unable to access or write to your card, you will see an error screen.
 If no card is present, insert one.
 Make sure the small read/write switch on the card is set to allow write access.
 Use a new memory card, or copy old data to another card or hard disk and then reformat the card to restore its full capacity.